AfricasTalkingLtd/africastalking-python/README.md

 ## Services

-All methods return a `dict`.
-All methods are synchronous (i.e. will block current thread) but provide asynchronous variants that take a `Callback(error: AfricasTalkingException, data: dict)` as the last argument.
+All methods are synchronous (i.e. will block current thread) but provide asynchronous variants that take a callback `(error: AfricasTalkingException, data: dict)`.
+The synchronous variant always return and instance a `dict` while the async one returns a `Thread`.

 ### `AccountService`